andrea200481/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+Bikeshare.py created January 4th 2020

 ### Project Title
-Replace the Project Title
+US Bikeshare Project

 ### Description
-Describe what your project is about and what it does
+Interactive data query from a bike sharing system.
+Data is based on 3 different cities.

 ### Files used
-Include the files used
+CSV files from following cities: New York City, Chicago, Washington

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Thanks udacity to give us the data to provide such an amazing project.